How to Detect Network Dependence in Latent Factor Models? A Bias-Corrected CD Test: Empirical application

-The CD statistics are reported in the panel (a) of Table \ref{table.app.1} for values of $m=1,2,...,6.$ Generally all three CD tests reject the null hypothesis of cross-sectional independence irrespective of $m$, with exception of the standard $CD$ test when $m=5$.
-It can also be observed that $CD$ is always less than $CD^{\ast}$, indicating $CD$ is negatively biased.

-\cite{bailey2016two} also find evidence of regional factors in U.S. house price changes which might not be picked up when using PCA.
-As a robustness check, we also consider an extended factor model containing observed regional and national factors, as well as latent factors:
+We model house price changes and consider an extended factor model with deterministic seasonal dummies to allow for seasonal movements in house prices. \cite{bailey2016two} find evidence of regional factors in U.S. house price changes which might not be picked up when using PCA.
+Given this finding, our model includes observed regional and national factors, as well as latent factors.
+Specifically, we suppose